CiscoDevNet/terraform-provider-intersight/website/docs/d/boot_precision_policy.html.markdown

 To access the ith object of the results obtained, use `data.intersight_boot_precision_policy.<custom_name>.results[i].<propertyname>`.
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `account_moid`:(string) The Account ID for this managed object.
 * `configured_boot_mode`:(string) Sets the BIOS boot mode.
-UEFI uses the GUID Partition Table (GPT) whereas Legacy mode uses the Master Boot Record (MBR) partitioning scheme.
+UEFI uses the GUID Partition Table (GPT) whereas Legacy mode uses the MBR partitioning scheme.
 To apply this setting, Please reboot the server.* `Uefi` - UEFI mode uses the GUID Partition Table (GPT) to locate EFI Service Partitions to boot from.* `Legacy` - Legacy mode refers to the traditional process of booting from BIOS.
-Legacy mode uses the Master Boot Record (MBR) to locate the bootloader.
+Legacy mode uses the MBR to locate the bootloader.
 * `create_time`:(string) The time when this managed object was created.
 * `description`:(string) Description of the policy.
 * `domain_group_moid`:(string) The DomainGroup ID for this managed object.